nichyjt/Sudoku_py/README.md

 ## About
 This is a personal mini-project where I made a functional Sudoku game using the Tkinter framework.
-This was as a learning exercise for the Tkinter framework and coding just for fun with recursion.
+This is a learning exercise for the Tkinter framework and coding with recursion for fun.

 ## Repo Highlights
 ### 1.  **Full Sudoku Generation Algorithms**
   sudogen, sudogen1, sudogen2 and sudogen3 are scripts to generate a full sudoku grid (2-D List) using recursive algorithms with some variation between them.
 ### sudogen
 The most efficient script.
-It is a greedy and naiive algorithm, building the sudoku grid row by row randomly, choosing a number from a pool of possible values.
+It is a greedy and naiive algorithm, building the sudoku grid row by row randomly, choosing a number to populate each cell from a pool of possible values.
 When there are no solutions possible while building the row, the entire row is thrown away and re-built recursively.
-There may be a case where no premutation of values in the row can satisfy sudoku rules due to the particualr arrangement of the rpevious row.
+There may be a case where no permutation of values in the row can satisfy sudoku rules due to the arrangement of the previous row.
 A recursion counter is used to prevent infinite looping.
 When its threshold is met, the current row and the row before it are cleared and re-built.

 ### sudogen2